magerton/OrderedResponse.jl/README.md

 @show orlm(@formula(y ~ 0 + x1 + x2), df, :logit)
 @show orlm(@formula(y ~ 0 + x1 + x2), df, :probit)
 ```

+# To extend

+To extend this package to other distributions, add the functions `logcdf`, `logcdf`, `cdf`, `pdf`, and `dpdf` to <src/distributions.jl>.
+Also, make sure to add the model symbol in tests at the beginning of functions & in test file.
+(It would probably be best to create a global constant with allowed models...)